sandboxie-plus/sandboxie-docs/Content/PlusMigrationGuide.md

 And finally we have the about dialog.

-As is apaprent Sandboxie-Plus has much more additional options not shown here as this guise is only ment to facilitate the migration from sandboxie Classic to Sandboxie Plus.
+As is apparent Sandboxie-Plus has much more additional options not shown here, as this guide is only meant to facilitate the migration from Sandboxie Classic to Sandboxie Plus.